mattupstate/angular-pipeline-example/README.md

 The `make artifacts-deploy` step copies the build artifacts to an S3 bucket via the AWS command line tool.
 Additionally, the artifacts are stored in the bucket using a versioned key prefix such that multiple versions of the application may be accessed using a conventional hostname.

+### `make smoke-test`

+The `make smoke-tests` step runs a specicialized end-to-end test configuration designed to perform lightweight, non-volatile tests against a newly published version of the application.

 ### `make infra-deploy`

 The `make infra-deploy` step applies any desired changes to the cloud infrastructure that delivers the application on the public internet.
 Cloud infrastructure is managed using Terraform.